 Going forward, in the near future, every industry will witness a greater focus on cost optimization.
 CIOs must master the balancing act of investing in the right infrastructure without increasing the costs.
 From using automated policies to reducing shutting down workloads after working hours to rightsizing instances, organizations are proactively looking for ways to stop overspending on the cloud and bringing down the costs.

 Assuming that organizations have already taken the onerous steps to migrate their on-premise services to the cloud in order to save costs, scale, and innovate, here are some of the proven ways one can adopt to prevent any disconnect between expectations and reality jeopardize the possibilities in cloud.

 First and foremost, cloud cost optimization should be treated as a priority.
-When migrating to the cloud, organizations tend to put the optimization process on the back burner, not realizing its impact until the bill arrives.
+When migrating to the cloud, organizations tend to optimization process on the back burner, not realizing its impact until the bill arrives.
 But prioritizing is possible when everybody is on the same page and has a clear understanding of the cloud environment as well as the specific business goals which are driving the migration.
 Below is a detailed list of the cost management responsibilities for each of the teams involved in the cloud migration process.

 Another way to save costs is by looking at the discounts provided by the leading providers by uncoding the complex pricing structures.
 Research shows that organizations often miss out on leveraging the various discounts offered by the providers.
 For example, only 30% of organizations using AWS avail its ‘savings plan’ discount, and 20% take benefits of its ad-hoc negotiated discounts.
 Azure also offers enterprise agreement discounts, reserved instances discounts, or even low priority VMs discounts.
 But apparently, only 20%-50% of organizations utilize these discounts to save costs.
 Hence, making a thorough assessment of all the discounts available before signing the deal can help organizations optimize their cloud spends.